 - The committee may conduct other activities, such as those related to stakeholder engagement, if they deem them necessary to implement good governance over the experiment.

 - Service on the Advisory Committee is uncompensated.
-Harvard (SCoPEx) will cover expenses for travel, meeting logistics, and administrative support, as necessary.
+Harvard’s Solar Geoengineering Research Program is covering expenses for travel, meeting logistics, and administrative support, as necessary.

 - Outputs.
 The committee will deliver reports, recommendations, questions, and evaluations as appropriate.
 A first task of the Advisory Committee will be to define these needs and adjust them as necessary.